PhantomCybernetics/phntm_bridge/README.md

 - TODO: Variable bitrate for video streams
 - TODO: USB camera support

-See also:
-- See @cloud_bridge Cloud Bridge server facilitates peer handshakes and signalling
-- See @bridge_ui Web UI, customizabe dashboard for data+video stream visualization and interaction with a ROS-enabled systems in a web browser in real time

 # Install

 ### Install Docker & Docker Compose